syncfusion-content/xamarin-docs/Xamarin/SfGradientView/Getting-started.md

 #### Adding SfRadialGradientBrush

-`SfRadialGradientBrush` is a smooth transition of colors that radiates from `Center`.
+`SfRadialGradientBrush` is used to create radial gradient effects.

 {% tabs %}
 {% highlight xaml %}